slviajero/tinybasic/MANUAL.md

 @V is the number of characters processed in VAL().

 @U is the user variable.
 It can be used to extend BASIC.

+@P is the accuracy of floating point compare operations.
+It is zero by default.
+Setting it makes A=B type of compares safer.

+@T is the time in milliseconds.

+@P() is the port array.

 The variables @O, @I, @C, and @A can be used for byte I/O on any stream.